Financial Benefits of Zero Emissions Vehicles

 The company car tax payable by an employee is based on the vehicle's P11D value multiplied by the appropriate BiK rate (determined by the car's CO2 and fuel type) and the employee's income tax rate providing significant savings over high CO2 emitting vehicles.

 Battery electric vehicles offer the lowest BiK rate of any fuel type.
+In the Autumn 2017 Budget, the Government confirmed charging provided by an employer to an employee in the workplace is not considered a benefit-in-kind.

 More information: HM Revenue and Customs Taxable Benefits in Kind